tattwadarshi/Streamlit-Deployment/README.md

 **At the end of the day, docker is just a file with a few lines of instructions that are saved under your project folder with the name “Dockerfile”.**

 **To deploy on Heroku you need two things:**
 + requirements.txt file
 + Procfile

+**How to Get the requirements.txt file**

+# Method 1: using pip
+pip freeze > requirements.txt

+# Method 2: using pipreqs (recommended)
++ First install pipreqs
+pip install pipreqs
++ Second use pipreqs to get the requirements.txt file of any project pipreqs yourmlapp_folder

+**For the  procfile can I simply use: web: gunicorn app:app?**
++ What to Put inside the Procfile
++ web: gunicorn app:app

+**should the static and templates folder remain the same for deployment as the one we prepared during Productionization?**
++ Yes,  you will have to push them too to github

 **Procfile**
 For Heroku you need to say which is the first file bascially you need to execute.